 The Women’s Center works on many events throughout the year!
 Be sure to keep up with our website and our social media for updated information on your favorites!!

 Love Your Body is a national movement for body positivity.
 We want everyone to love themselves and we use social media and campus advertising to remind folks of how great they are!
-The WC collaborates with other offices and organizations to plan and implement events on our campus, such as Love Your Body Day, Eating Disorders Awareness Week and Operation Beautiful.
-Groups can also request a WC program on body image, self-care or empowerment.
-Find us on Facebook & Twitter for daily inspiration!
+The WC collaborates with other offices and organizations to plan and implement events on our campus, such as Love Your Body Day, Eating Disorders Awareness Week, and Operation Beautiful.

 Today’s students only have so much free time and we need to spend that time wisely.
 This series is built so that attendees walk away with skills that they can use right away.
-We want Mizzou women to be self-sufficient and ready for anything!
-Ms. Zou is By Mizzou Women For Mizzou Women.
-Past workshops have included information on sustainability, web presence and car care.
+We want Mizzou students to be self-sufficient and ready for anything!
+Dear WC is by Mizzou students for Mizzou students.
+Past workshops have included information on sustainability, web presence, and car care.

-Women’s History Month occurs all over the United States every March.
-It is a time to rediscover our past and look to our future.
-Most history books gloss over the accomplishments that women have made and each March we rewrite history and make sure that women’s stories are heard.
-The Women’s Center joins many other offices and individuals to create a campus-wide calendar.
-Every year we celebrate our Annual Women’s Poetry Night, Women in the Arts Reception & Show, Women’s & Gender Studies Graduate Conference, the Women’s Leadership Conference and so much more.
-Visit WHM.missouri.edu for events and to learn more.
+Women’s History Month occurs throughout March.
+It is a time to rediscover our past and look towards our future.
+Every year, the Women’s Center along with the Women’s History Month Committee comes together to make sure that women’s stories are heard.
+Special events that month are our Annual Women’s Poetry Night, Women’s & Gender Studies Wednesdays, the Women’s Leadership Conference and so much more.